carolineruth0/Real-Time-Bus-Tracking/README.md

 # Real-Time-Bus-Tracking

-Name: Move Ball
+Title: Real Time Bus Tracking

-Description: This project tracks bus locations real time.
+Description: This project tracks bus locations for MBTA in real time.
+It first querys the MBTA API for the information and then posts the location to a google map.

-Installation: Download and drag and drop on browser.
+How to run: Download and then signup for your own google maps API key.
+You will need to add that to the HTML file.
+Then drag and drop on browser.
-Usage: This project is a good intro to moving objects in javascript.
-Support: No additional support provided.

-README file includes: Title Description of project (minimum 20 words) How to Run Roadmap of future improvements License information
+Future improvements: I would like to figure out how to use this for other cities.

+License information: MIT License.